 In this article, we will focus on D-PHY, which is most commonly used in consumer/industrial/in-vehicle equipment.

-The protocol layer of MIPI D-PHY has a protocol called DSI/CSI-2.
+The MIPI D-PHY protocol layer includes a protocol called DSI/CSI-2.

 Although it is just one example, DSI is used around displays to output images and videos from the main IC,